MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-timeouts.md

 # Working with Timeouts

-Sometimes it is necessary to pause test execution while waiting for the user interface to update while a long running action is in progress.
-UITest provides two API's to address these concerns:
+Sometimes it's necessary to pause test execution to wait for the UI to update during a long running action.
+UITest provides two APIs to address these concerns:

 * `IApp.WaitForElement`
 * `IApp.WaitForNoElement`

-The methods `IApp.WaitForElement`, and `IApp.WaitForNoElement` fundamentally work the same: they will wait for a query to be satisfied and will throw a `TimeoutException` if it is not satisfied in the specified time limit.
+The methods `IApp.WaitForElement`, and `IApp.WaitForNoElement` fundamentally work the same: they'll wait for a query to be satisfied and will throw a `TimeoutException` if it isn't satisfied in the specified time limit.

-By default, UITests waits a maximum of 15 seconds for tests running locally and one minute for tests running in App Center tests before throwing the exception.
-If you specify a different wait time, that will override the default and apply to both local & App Center tests.
+By default, UITests waits up to 15 seconds for tests running locally, and one minute for tests running in App Center before throwing the `TimeoutException`.
+If you specify a different wait time, that will override the default, and apply to both local & App Center tests.

-`IApp.WaitForElement` is useful for situations where the test needs to confirm the presence of a view that provides important information to the user, such as a success message or perhaps an icon.
-This is an example of `IApp.WaitForElement` that will wait 90 seconds for a view that is marked with `success_message_label` to appear on the screen:
+`IApp.WaitForElement` is useful to confirm the presence of a view, such as a success message or icon.
+This sample is an example of `IApp.WaitForElement` that will wait up to 90 seconds for a view marked with `success_message_label` to appear:

 ```csharp
 app.WaitForElement(c=>c.Marked("success_message_label"),
                    "Did not see the success message.",
                    new TimeSpan(0,0,0,90,0));
 ```
-In particular, it is a good idea to call `IApp.WaitForElement` before interacting with views.
-Many of the gesture API's will fail if the view is not visible or if animating.
-The following snippet is one such example of an extension method that will first verify the visibility of a view and then try to enter text:
+It's a good idea to call `IApp.WaitForElement` before interacting with views.
+Many of the gesture APIs will fail if the view isn't visible or is still animating.
+The following snippet is an extension method that verifies the visibility of a view, and then tries to enter text:

 ```csharp
 public static class UITestHelpers